-Chair Maureen Fitzpatrick is the Associate Dean of Wright College Humboldt Park, City Colleges of Chicago.
+Chair Maureen Fitzpatrick is the City Colleges Associate Vice Chancellor of Adult Education.
 Prior to joining City Colleges, her work in Chicago included a Mayoral Fellowship in the City of Chicago’s Office of the Mayor, Community Organizer with the Southwest Organizing Project (SWOP), and New Americans Democracy Project Fellowship with the Illinois Coalition for Immigrant and Refugee Rights (ICIRR).
 Before moving to Chicago, she spent two years in Latin America - worked in Tijuana, Mexico at the Scalabrini Casa del Migrante and studied at the Maryknoll Instituto de Idiomas in Cochabamba, Bolivia.

 Born in the Philippines, Maureen moved to the United States with her family as a child.
 She serves on the Board of Directors of the Northwest Side Housing Center and the Board of Trustees of the Catholic Theological Union Graduate School.
 Maureen has a Bachelor of Arts in Political Science and International Peace Studies from the University of Notre Dame and a Master of Public Policy from the University of Chicago.

 Vice Chair Francisco Ramirez is the Program Director at buildOn, a nonprofit organization whose mission is to break the cycle of poverty, illiteracy and low expectations through service and education.
 He has overseen the service learning program team since 2015, and prior to that he was the service learning program manager at Schurz High School in the northwest side.